 Samepage is focused combining all of the tools a company needs to communicate, create, and manage workflows in one tool.
 The core of Samepage is the team.
 Users create teams for projects or departments, and each team has dedicated chat, and a workspace where the teams can manage a calendar, tasks, and pages - collaborative spaces where teams can create documents, and share files.
 By combining communication, workflow management, and collaborative documents, Samepage is a one-stop-shop for teams looking to get more done.

 In a nutshell - the difference between all 3 comes down to the focus of the product.
 Use Trello to get a visual breakdown of your projects and manage work in real-time, use Confluence to create documents with your team and share files, and use Samepage if you want to get everything in one place.

 What kinds of projects do you do?
 Where does your team need help getting on the same page?
 Chances are you don’t have time to evaluate and launch multiple tools in your company, so if you need more than just one focus, you're probably better off considering a solution that has everything built-in.
 Or your team may have communication on lock, and just needs a planning tool, or maybe your team just needs a place to co-author documents.
 All teams have different needs when it comes to collaboration.
 The best way to find a new tool for your team is to know what kind of tool your team needs to fill the gaps.

 What other business collaboration tool comparisons do you want to see?
 Let us know @samepageio on Twitter.
-Is your team ready to start collaborating right now?
-Get a free Samepage account and get the most complete stack of collaboration tools you need to get more done.

 If you want to see how Samepage stacks up against a wide range of other collaboration tools: Compare Samepage.